 The neuroCare Group stores all client data anonymously in order to conduct research into the effectiveness of the treatments.
 During the treatment, we monitor whether the complaints identified at the start of the treatment diminish in the course of the treatment.

 neuroCare Nijmegen has an approved quality status.
-The statute is available for inspection at the branch and can be requested from the secretariat if necessary.
+The statute is available for inspection at the clinic and can be requested from the secretariat if necessary.

 Where people work together it is possible that misunderstandings arise.
 Maybe you disagree with certain things or are dissatisfied.
 For example, about the treatment you receive, the treatment by one of the employees or about the invoice you have received.
 If you cannot find a solution with the employee in question, you can always contact the director first.
 If this does not solve the situation for you, you can contact the NIP (Netherlands Institute of Psychologists).